gvwilson/thirdbit/fiction/iffy/index.md

 but the sentry bot stayed on its feet as the service bot began to wipe down the nearest cylinder with a brush whose bristles had long since worn away.

+<span id="2024-04-12-b"></span>

+Iñacio swiped an app set into a work table next to one of the cylinders and studied the displays that appeared.
+"Reconciliation Team Beta,"
+he read aloud.
+"Alpha's in a shelter east o' here an' Gamma 'n' Delta are 'round th' other way."
+He frowned.
+"This doesn't make any sense.
+They all have cryogenization an' the same date, but then decryogenization on different dates."

+"So they all got unfrozen at different times,"
+Iffy said,
+shrugging.

+Iñacio shook his head.
+"That's what's weird about it.
+Accordin' to this,
+they all got unfrozen *before* they were frozen, not after."
+He cleared his throat.
+"And,
+um,
+those five?
+They all got a flag beside their names that says 'nonviable'.
+Only one marked green is Johnson."

+Iffy hunched her shoulders inside her parka and shivered.
+She was hungry and needed a bathroom and she was tired of being in places where people were dead.
+"That thing show you a way outta here?"

+The Ecologist shrugged.
+"Th' tunnel that way gets us to Alpha, or we can go th' other way to Gamma.
+There's another one into th' Niobium thing, an' from there we can get to whatever's in th' middle of all this.
+'Scuse me."
+He stepped aside to let the service bot roll past him on its rounds.

+He looked as tired as she felt,
+Iffy realized,
+and felt a pang for not having thought about it before.
+"Maybe there's bunks in back or somethin'?" she hazarded.

+"Nah."
+Iñacio shook his head.
+"This place wasn't for workin' or livin'.
+This was a warehouse.
+An' anyway,
+we gotta keep movin'.
+Those bots mighta slowed th' Marines down, but they won't'a stopped 'em."

+Iffy *really* wanted a bathroom, but she had once stood an eight-hour watch on the *Guinevere* when Aunt Naggie was sick without a single break despite six cups of tea.
+"Th' hell with whatever they were doin' down here," she said.
+"Let's get to th' base and figure out a way outta this mess."

+The service bot pivoted on its wheels to face her.
+"The way out is simple, Miz Kwan," a familiar voice said.
+"All you have to do is stay where you are so that my team can collect you without any more theatrics.
+Your friend goes about his business, you help me with mine, and we all get a happy ending."

+Iñacio hefted the sprayer and aimed it at the bot.
+"Now, now,"
+the governor's voice chided.
+"I have no idea if that still works and neither do you.
+Even if it does,
+you're sixty meters underground and breathing recycled air.
+Do you really want to set things on fire?"

+Iñacio hesitated.
+"I s'pose not," he said,
+setting it down beside the dolly.
+And then casually,
+as if it was the most natural thing in the world, he slipped the loops of cables off the two sentry bots harnessed that had been pulling them and shouted,
+"Get 'em!"

+The bots didn't move.

+The governor's voice chuckled.
+"Did you really think that would—"

+"Target!"
+Iffy snapped,
+pointing.
+The gun on the back of the three-legged bot barked twice.
+The first shot punched a hole through the service bot.
+The second caught it off-center and sent it spinning across the floor.

+"What—"
+Iñacio started.

+"You just gotta know how t' talk to 'em,"
+Iffy said,
+grabbing a couple of tools out of her crate and stuffing them into her pockets.
+"C'mon.
+We gotta get a leg on."

+The tunnel at the other end of the bunker had a blast door like the one that had closed behind them.
+Iffy closed her eyes and rooted around in her not-memories of this place.
+There.
+She traced a shape on a contact pad beside the door, then gasped as it slid open to reveal a pair of Marines, their gun-arms pointed straight at her and Iñacio.

+"Oh rabbit,"
+the governor said through a speaker in one of the Marines' shoulders.
+"Did you really think any hole was deep enough that you could hide from *me*?"

 </section>